standardshub/markdown_guidelines/content/en/embed_files.md

 * [:SUPP3](#:supp3)

 ### :SUPP
-This instruction inserts an `XML` file inside of an `HTML` document as a table:
+This constructor inserts data from a specified `XML` file inside an `HTML` document, presenting it as a table:
 ```md
 {:supp [Repository_Name]/[Branch_Name] [Folder_Name]/[File_Name.xml]}
 ```